Persistent heterodimensional cycles in periodic perturbations of Lorenz-like attractors: An adjustment to the homoclinic tangency

-where $\hat{u}_1=o({\gamma}^{-k}Y),\hat{u}_2=o(X^2),\hat{u}_3=o({\lambda}^kX)$ and $\hat{u}_4=o(Y^2)$.
-This implies that the derivatives $\partial\hat{u}_1 / X$ and $\partial\hat{u}_3 / Y$ vanish at $(X,Y)=0$. {} The non-degenerate secondary tangency corresponds to solutions to system \eqref{eq:preperturb:5} with degeneracy of order one, which means that, at any of those solutions, the first derivative of right hand side of this system vanishes and the second derivative does not.
-Now let the Jacobian of system \eqref{eq:preperturb:5} have determinant zero, and express $\mu$ as a function of $X$ and $Y$ from the first equation of \eqref{eq:preperturb:5} and plug it into the second one.
-We arrive at the following system:
+A non-degenerate homoclinic tangency corresponds to a solution to system \eqref{eq:preperturb:5} with multiplicity two.
+This corresponds to the vanishing determinant of the Jacobian matrix.
+Now, by letting the Jacoby matrix of system \eqref{eq:preperturb:5} have determinant zero, expressing $\mu$ as a function of $X$ and $Y$ from the first equation of \eqref{eq:preperturb:5}, and plugging this expression for $\mu$ into the second one, we arrive at the following system: